Information-Theoretic Measures in AI: A Practical Decision Framework

 \paragraph{Estimator choice.} For univariate ($d=1$) continuous data, spacing-based estimators (e.g., the Vasicek estimator) achieve lower bias than kNN and KDE-based alternatives~\citep{madukaife2024}.
 For $d \geq 2$, spacing estimators do not exist; kNN (Kozachenko-Leonenko) and KDE are the main options.
 Evidence on which dominates is mixed: \citet{madukaife2024} find kNN generally inferior to KDE for $d = 2, 3, 5$, while \citet{alvarezchaves2024} find kNN tends to outperform KDE overall, especially with sufficient data.
 Practically, kNN is the more robust choice because it exists for all $d$, requires no bandwidth selection, and its bias decays predictably as a function of $k$ and $N$.
 Uniformization-based approaches offer additional bias reduction by transforming data to uniform marginals before estimation~\citep{ao2023}.
 Binning (plugin) estimators are simple but introduce discretization artifacts whose magnitude depends sensitively on the bin-width rule; they are not recommended without explicit bias correction for small or high-dimensional samples.

-\paragraph{Failure modes and guardrails.} Finite-sample bias is the dominant concern: all entropy estimators underestimate the true value for small $N$, with bias growing rapidly in high dimensions.
+\paragraph{Failure modes and guardrails.} Finite-sample bias is the dominant concern.
+For discrete data, the plugin estimator is negatively biased at finite $N$ (the Miller-Madow correction partially removes this bias).
+For differential entropy estimators, bias direction is not uniformly negative: it depends on the density and estimator family, and can be positive or negative depending on local curvature.
+In both cases, bias grows with dimensionality.
 The standard reporting protocol requires (i) stating whether $X$ is discrete or continuous and how it was discretized or normalized; (ii) specifying the estimator family and hyperparameters (bin rule; $k$ for kNN); and (iii) providing bootstrap or subsampling uncertainty intervals and sensitivity to preprocessing choices.
 High-dimensional entropy ($d \gtrsim 10$) should be treated with caution; dimension reduction before estimation is often preferable to direct high-$d$ estimation.

 \begin{bridgebox}{Entropy / Surprisal}{Predictive Coding / Free-Energy Principle}

 \textit{Mapping.} Negative log-probability $-\log p(x)$ (surprisal) maps to ``prediction error'' in the Bayesian brain framework~\citep{friston2010}; a sensory input unlikely under the agent's current model incurs high surprisal, driving model update or action.